 This study was designed to determine the relationship between Chinese immigrant newcomers' reported self-efficacy beliefs, their English speaking and listening performance, and their levels of integration in Vancouver, British Columbia.
 Participants completed a 24-item self-efficacy for listening and 22-item self-efficacy for speaking survey questionnaire before partaking in an English speaking and listening performance assessment.
 Using a correlational research design, data were analyzed using a Pearson correlation procedure.
 The analyses were conducted using SPSS software.
 The findings support the existence of a positive relationship between self-efficacy and performance.
 Participants also participated in a semi-guided interview in which they answered questions related to their levels of integration in Vancouver's social, political and economic realms.
 Findings did not support the existence of a direct link between their English speaking and listening performance and levels of integration.

 Dodds, Jennifer, "The correlation between self-efficacy beliefs, language performance and integration amongst Chinese immigrant newcomers" (2011).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 440.